 Is the Debt Lasso just debt consolidation or refinancing credit card debt?

-- Commit to paying more than the minimum monthly payment each month
+- Commit to paying more than the minimum monthly payment.

-- Immediately trim or pay off any cards that can be paid within a month or two months
+- Immediately pay off or trim cards that can be settled within one or two months.

-- Lasso your debt into as few locations as possible with the lowest interest rates possible
+- Consolidate debt into as few locations as possible with the lowest interest rates.

-- Automate credit card payments focusing on paying more than the minimum on your credit card with the highest interest rate
+- Automate credit card payments, focusing on paying more than the minimum on the card with the highest interest rate.

 The fine print (the tiny stuff) of the Debt Lasso Method

-Should I keep your credit cards while paying off credit card debt?
+Should I keep my credit cards while paying off my credit card debt?